 Adobe is committed to conducting business free from extortion, bribery and all unlawful, unethical or fraudulent activity.
 Adobe socios must not offer, give, promise or authorize any bribe, gift, loan, fee, reward or other advantage to any government official or employee, any customer, any Adobe employee or any other person to obtain any business advantage or improperly influence any action or decision.
 Adobe business socios, suppliers and vendors must comply with all applicable international anti-corruption laws and regulations, including the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.

 Slavery and Human Trafficking Policy Statement

-In accordance with the California Supply Chain Transparency Act (SB 657) and UK Modern Slavery Act, Adobe’s statement of disclosure articulates our policies and practices around recognizing and preventing human trafficking and slavery in the global supply chain.
-Read the Slavery and Human Trafficking Policy Statement and the California Transparency in Supply Chains Act Statement.
+Adobe’s statements of disclosure articulate our policies and practices around recognizing and preventing human trafficking and slavery, in accordance with various requirements around the world.
+Read the UK Slavery and Human Trafficking Policy Statement, the Australia Modern Slavery Act Statement, and the California Transparency in Supply Chains Act Statement.